japs/alipy/doc/index.rst

 About
 -----

-A python module to automatically align – or identify geometrical transforms – between astronomical images.
+A python module to quickly and automatically align – or identify geometrical transforms between – conventional optical images of a target, using field stars.
+The images can have different pixel sizes, orientations, pointings and filters.

+.. note:: This is personal code...
+It might be useful (it is for me), but don't expect too much !

+Summary of typical workflow :
+ * We run SExtractor (see :doc:`installation`) on the images to get individual star catalogs.
+ * We identify corresponding asterisms (roughly following `Lang et al. 2010 <http://adsabs.harvard.edu/abs/2010AJ....139.1782L>`_ aka astrometry.net).
+ * We use this to align the images, match catalogs, ...

 Contents